datahappy1/dummy_file_generator/README.md

 This tool is able to generate dummy csv or flat txt files based on the configuration settings you setup for your project(s).
 It consumes arguments to define the projectname ( *based on the projectname, the correct settings from config.json file are loaded ),* filename defining the output file name, filesize to define the needed size (in kBs) of the output file and an optional argument defining the output files location in case it's different then the default location in /generated_files/..

-### How to setup a project in this tool
+### - How to setup a project in this tool

-Let's assume you want to generate dummy files based on the data in your /data_files/.. text files looking like these 3 below:
+Let's say you need to generate dummy files based on the content of the text files in your "data_files" folder, and these text files are looking like this:

 firstnames.txt:  <br />
 Frank  <br />